LukeNash28/Bird-Data-Regression/README.md

 There were numerous issues with the data collection protocol and how it was conducted which merit mention.
 These include but are not limited to:

+- Several covariates were not accounted for, most notably tidal cycle, which has been shown to impact bird behaviour in several families (Raposa, et al., 2009; Grandeiro, et al., 2006)
-- The fact that only 9 species were recorded at both sites exacerbates both the difficulty in using taxonomic grouping in any modelling system and also the observed differences in behavioural patterns.
+- The fact that only 9 species were recorded at both sites exacerbated both the difficulty in using taxonomic grouping in any modelling system and also the observed differences in behavioural patterns.
 - Evidence of intra-specific variation in behaviour in some bird species - certainly a possible covariate, supported by several pieces of research, such as:
     -  Influence of microhabitat - remarkable asynchrony in breeding timing of Great Tits *Parus major* related to oak budding within just 20m of their breeding site in woodland habitats in Britain, thus causing a mosaic of Great Tit pairs at different stages of their breeding cycle even at the same site on the same day (Hinks, et al., 2015; Tong & Sheldon, 2020).
     -  Great Tit exploration behaviour is also likely to be governed by individuality, both in average level of exploration and its plasticity (Dingemanse, et al., 2012);